Are Service Dogs Allowed in Hospitals?

 Generally, service dogs are allowed in ambulances.
 But, if the space in the ambulances is limited, and if by having the service dog there, it would interfere with the staff’s job, then the dog can be excluded.

-If this happens, the staff should make some kind of arrangements to have the service dog transported to the hospital to meet with their human there.
-Separating someone from their service dog should be done only if absolutely necessary, and for a short of a time period as possible.
+If this happens, the staff should make some kind of arrangement to have the service dog transported to the hospital to meet with their human there.
+Separating someone from their service dog should be done only if absolutely necessary, and for as short of a time period as possible.

 Service dogs are not pets, they are highly trained working animals.
 A business that has a “no pets” policy must permit people with service dogs.